by Carey Davidson

 What do you do when you are disappointed?
 In my practice I have yet to meet a person who has been taught at any point in their lives a solid strategy for self-awareness and self-regulation.

-Three years ago, my dear friends and I built a non-profit called Tournesol Kids to empower parents, educators and kids with the three key skills science knows are predictors of better health and greater success:
+Three years ago, my dear friends and I built a non-profit called Tournesol Kids to empower parents, educators and kids with the three key skills science knows are predictors of better health and greater success.
+I also created a corporate program to make sure adults in the workplace have access to these tools.
+The three skills are:

 3. Self-regulation / problem solving